controlplaneio-fluxcd/flux-operator/README.md

 If a new patch version is available, the operator will update the Flux components by pinning the container images to the latest digest published in the ControlPlane registry.

-Note that the `enterprise-flux-auth` Kubernetes secret must be created in the `flux-system` namespace and contain the credentials to pull the enterprise images:
+Note that the `flux-enterprise-auth` Kubernetes secret must be created in the `flux-system` namespace and should contain the credentials to pull the enterprise images:

 ```shell
 kubectl create secret docker-registry flux-enterprise-auth \